imfing/vuepress-homepage/docs/guide/customize.md

 There are two different types of sidebars: routing between multiple Markdown files and TOC of a single page.

 This **Guide** contains separate files under `docs/guide`.
 To enable sidebar, you have to manually set this in the `config.js`.

+## Pages

+### Homepage

+As you can see in the `docs/README.md`, most of the contents are written in the YAML front matter.
+Just modify the corresponding section and you should get yours.

+### Projects

+Actually, it's a pure Markdown file.
+You can use the inline widget `<MarkdownCard>` to show your project, publication or portfolio.
+Check the example at `docs/projects/README.md`.

+You can even add some more sections with Markdown to make this page a resume for you.

+### Customize Page

+Adding a page is simple, create `docs/Foo/README.md` and you can access it with link `/Foo/` in the context.

+To automatically generate the sidebar of the current page, add `sidebar: auto` in the front matter section.

+You can even tune the styles with `<style>` tag.
+Check [here](https://vuepress.vuejs.org/guide/using-vue.html#using-pre-processors) for more information.